 The king’s forces being completely surrounded, flight was impossible.
 All were killed or taken prisoner, including Baldwin fitz Gilbert, the man who had given the rousing pre-battle speech to the men.
 In the immediate aftermath of the fighting, Lincoln was sacked, buildings set alight, valuables pillaged, and its citizens slaughtered by the victorious rebels.

 Defeated, Stephen was first taken to Empress Matilda and then to imprisonment at Bristol Castle.
-A victorious Matilda was recognised as sovereign by the English people; the people of London being among the first to accept her.
+Hailed as ‘Lady of the English,’ a victorious Matilda was recognised as sovereign by the English people; the people of London being among the first to accept her.

 *